-- There are also 55-gallon plastic drums that could stretch your family’s drinking water supply, but there’s the inconvenience that they are heave and incredibly difficult to transport.
+- There are also 55-gallon water barrels that could stretch your family’s drinking water supply, but there’s the inconvenience that they are heavy and incredibly difficult to transport.

 Food Items To Barter

-Following a disaster, there may come a point that your local grocery store jacks up their prices on certain food items, or they may entirely run out of just about everything.
+Following a disaster, there may come a point when your local grocery store jacks up its prices on certain food items, or they may entirely run out of just about everything.
 There’s also the possibility that all the stores in your area could be closed for an indefinite period.
-You need to stock up on foods, not only for your family, but also for ones that you’d be willing to barter with.
+You need to have food storage as part of your overall self-reliance plans, but storing foods not only to feed your family, but also items that you’d be willing to barter with could make a real difference during an emergency.
 These are just a few items that you should consider.

 - Dried goods (beans, noodles, rice, and popcorn)